espenaf/check_openhab/README.md

 Installation
 ------------

-The plugin requires Python version 2.6 or later on the testing system and python-dateutil.
+The plugin requires Python version 3 or later on the testing system, python-dateutil and python-urllib.

 Usage
 -----